psychopa4/OVSR/README.md

 Please modify the datapath in ./data/*.txt according to your machine.

 ## Pre-Trained Models
-Download the [pre-trained models](https://www.terabox.com/web/share/link?surl=4DfhKLDw9j0G6RZtHtzQzw) and put them to ./checkpoint/ .
+Download the pre-trained models from [mainland China](https://pan.baidu.com/s/1-qv1Io91JtcCv0-x7Q8Auw) with password: inub, or [elsewhere](https://www.terabox.com/web/share/link?surl=4DfhKLDw9j0G6RZtHtzQzw).

 ## Code
 It should be easy to use train.sh or main.py for training or testing, note to change the hyper-parameters in options/ovsr.yml .